Women's suffrage in Alabama: Anti-suffragists

-Many Southern men believed it would be degrading for women to vote or become involved in politics Women's suffrage was also seen as a "radical" idea by women in the South.
+Many men believed it would be degrading for women to vote or become involved in politics Women's suffrage was also seen as a "radical" idea by women in the South.

 When the Nineteenth Amendment went out to the states for ratification, Alabama anti-suffragists mobilized.
 In 1919, the Alabama Woman's Anti-Ratification League (AWARL) was formed.
 AWARL argued that allowing women to vote would undermine the Alabama Constitution.
 They were also worried that women's suffrage would undermine white supremacy in Alabama.